 Shaver is a University Honors Program student working towards a B.S. in Biochemistry with a minor in Dance and another in Creative Writing.
 Amital spent the summer of 2022 in Alaska working on a wildland fire and fuels reduction crew with the Alaska Female Fire Core in collaboration with the Student Conservation Association and the National Park Service.
 Amital started working with the lab group in Fall 2022.

-de Sobrino is a University Honors Program student working towards a B.S. in Environmental Geography with a minor in Sustainability Studies.
-Rachel is developing her senior honors thesis on climate change and old-growth forests at a site in Pennsylvania, where she conducted fieldwork as part of her 2022 summer internship with Dr. Neil Pederson of Harvard Forest.
+de Sobrino was a University Honors Program student and earned a B.S. in Environmental Geography with a minor in Sustainability Studies.
+Rachel developed her senior honors thesis on climate change and old-growth forests at a site in Pennsylvania, where she conducted fieldwork as part of her 2022 summer internship with Dr. Neil Pederson of Harvard Forest.
 She has been a regular instructor at the Minnesota Debate Institute, engaged with the Women's Environmental Institute Farm in Minnesota, and Tamales y Bicicletas, a southside Minneapolis environmental justice organization.
 Rachel started working with the lab group in Spring 2020.

 2021 - Daniel Crawford